IBM/CodeEngine/job/README.md

-# Job2App
+# Job

-This sample serves two purposes:
+This sample shows up to run a batch job.
+It will create the batch job two ways:
-- show how to create a simple Batch Job ([`job.go`](./job.go))
+1 - first, it'll create a Job definition (the config informatin about a job)
-- how to have that Job call an Application running in the same project.
-This will use the private network within the project - meaning the private endpoint of the app, not a public-facing one.

-When the Job is run, each instance will call the App 10 times.
-Which means by setting the `array-indices` to a range of 50, the App should be hit 500 times.
-At the end of `run` it will ask the App for the number of times it was called, to verify the count.
+    and then it submits that Job to actually do the work.
+2 - second, it'll submit the Job directly without creating the definition
+    first.
+Both will generate the same results though.

+Each instance of each Job submitted will print, to its logs, its "index", which is defined by its `JOB_INDEX` environment variable.
+The `run` script will print some of the log files to show this.